DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03c-pod-lifecycle.markdown

 ## Pod lifetime

 Like individual application containers, Pods are considered to be relatively ephemeral (rather than durable) entities.
-Pods are created, assigned a unique ID (UID), and scheduled to nodes where they remain until termination (according to restart policy) or deletion.
+Pods are created, assigned a unique ID (`UID`), and scheduled to nodes where they remain until termination (according to restart policy) or deletion.
 If a Node dies, the Pods scheduled to that node are scheduled for deletion after a timeout period.

 Pods do not, by themselves, self-heal.
 If a Pod is scheduled to a node that then fails, the Pod is deleted; likewise, a Pod won't survive an eviction due to a lack of resources or Node maintenance.
 Kubernetes uses a higher-level abstraction, called a controller, that handles the work of managing the relatively disposable Pod instances.

 A given Pod (as defined by a UID) is never "rescheduled" to a different node; instead, that Pod can be replaced by a new, near-identical Pod, with even the same name if desired, but with a different UID.

+When something is said to have the same lifetime as a Pod, such as a volume, that means that the thing exists as long as that specific Pod (with that exact UID) exists.
+If that Pod is deleted for any reason, and even if an identical replacement is created, the related thing (a volume, in this example) is also destroyed and created anew.

+## Pod phase

+A Pod's `status` field is a [PodStatus](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.23/#podstatus-v1-core) object, which has a `phase` field.

+The phase of a Pod is a simple, high-level summary of where the Pod is in its lifecycle.
+The phase is not intended to be a comprehensive rollup of observations of container or Pod state, nor is it intended to be a comprehensive state machine.

+The number and meanings of Pod phase values are tightly guarded.
+Other than what is documented here, nothing should be assumed about Pods that have a given `phase` value.

+Here are the possible values for `phase`:

+1. `Pending`, The Pod has been accepted by the Kubernetes cluster, but one or more of the containers has not been set up and made ready to run.
+This includes time a Pod spends waiting to be scheduled as well as the time spent downloading container images over the network.

+2. `Running`, The Pod has been bound to a node, and all of the containers have been created.
+At least one container is still running, or is in the process of starting or restarting.

+3. `Succeeded`, All containers in the Pod have terminated in success, and will not be restarted.

+4. `Failed`, All containers in the Pod have terminated, and at least one container has terminated in failure.
+That is, the container either exited with non-zero status or was terminated by the system.

+5. `Unknown`, For some reason the state of the Pod could not be obtained.
+This phase typically occurs due to an error in communicating with the node where the Pod should be running.

+> Note: When a Pod is being deleted, it is shown as `Terminating` by some kubectl commands.
+This `Terminating` status is not one of the Pod phases